 Hansoti #26; possibly an extreme dwarf clone of D. repens (although Botanists now suggest that all are species erecta--bit of a contrast?), yet the sprays of delicate flowers are of rich lilac, not blue.
 Outstanding dependable pot plant from India currently gaining much popular favor with prunner armed bonsai fanciers;...

 Stock Number: 40237

-"Nut Grass" Rich green 1" to 2" tufts of glossy spikes tipped with tiny decorative seedheads; much used as a carpeting base for bonsai.
-Great tufted "Toe Tickler Grass" (tho actually in the spikerush clan) most popular for multiple uses, even for bright terrariums.
-Never allow to dry out, for the result will certainly ...
+"Nut Grass" Rich green 1" to 2" tufts of glossy spikes tipped with tiny decorative seedheads; much used as a carpeting base for bonsai and newly popular as a "lawn of grass" in fairy garden designs.
+Great tufted "Toe Tickler Grass" (tho actually in the spikerush clan) most popular for multiple uses, even for bright ter...

 Stock Number: 40246

 "Tropical Horsetail" Soft gray green central stems form a tiny bamboo-like thicket: each central stem, with delicately nodding tip, is ringed with skirts of lateral stemlets to create intricate patterns; marvelous pot plant.
 Will survive some winters in our zone if the ground barely freezes, but best grown as a cool gr...

 From flat richly colored wide turnip caudex arise silvery gray stubby branches tipped with undulant red-green leaves; ocher cyathophylls emphasize the foliar tones.
 Among the most successful small caudiforms for the windowsill or litegarden.

 Stock Number: 67078

 Seedlings develop wide attractive caudiform base over which grow corky-patterned stubby stems ranked with fat tiny boat leaves (terete to a fault).
 Develops splendidly under artificial lights; especially successful at winning shows when presented in a small low bonsai pot.